 eland.csv_to_eland#

-eland.csv_to_eland(filepath_or_buffer, es_client: Union[str, List[str], Tuple[str, ...], Elasticsearch], es_dest_index: str, es_if_exists: str = 'fail', es_refresh: bool = False, es_dropna: bool = False, es_type_overrides: Optional[Mapping[str, str]] = None, sep=',', delimiter=None, header='infer', names=None, index_col=None, usecols=None, squeeze=False, prefix=None, mangle_dupe_cols=True, dtype=None, engine=None, converters=None, true_values=None, false_values=None, skipinitialspace=False, skiprows=None, skipfooter=0, nrows=None, chunksize=None, na_values=None, keep_default_na=True, na_filter=True, verbose=False, skip_blank_lines=True, parse_dates=False, infer_datetime_format=False, keep_date_col=False, date_parser=None, dayfirst=False, cache_dates=True, compression='infer', thousands=None, decimal=b'.', lineterminator=None, quotechar='"', quoting=0, doublequote=True, escapechar=None, comment=None, encoding=None, dialect=None, warn_bad_lines: bool = True, error_bad_lines: bool = True, on_bad_lines: str = 'error', delim_whitespace=False, low_memory: bool = True, memory_map=False, float_precision=None) DataFrame#
+- eland.csv_to_eland(filepath_or_buffer, es_client: Union[str, List[str], Tuple[str, ...], Elasticsearch], es_dest_index: str, es_if_exists: str = 'fail', es_refresh: bool = False, es_dropna: bool = False, es_type_overrides: Optional[Mapping[str, str]] = None, sep=',', delimiter=None, header='infer', names=None, index_col=None, usecols=None, squeeze=None, prefix=None, mangle_dupe_cols=None, dtype=None, engine=None, converters=None, true_values=None, false_values=None, skipinitialspace=False, skiprows=None, skipfooter=0, nrows=None, chunksize=None, na_values=None, keep_default_na=True, na_filter=True, verbose=False, skip_blank_lines=True, parse_dates=False, infer_datetime_format=False, keep_date_col=False, date_parser=None, dayfirst=False, cache_dates=True, compression='infer', thousands=None, decimal=b'.', lineterminator=None, quotechar='"', quoting=0, doublequote=True, escapechar=None, comment=None, encoding=None, dialect=None, warn_bad_lines: bool = True, error_bad_lines: bool = True, on_bad_lines: str = 'error', delim_whitespace=False, low_memory: bool = True, memory_map=False, float_precision=None, **extra_kwargs) DataFrame #

 Read a comma-separated values (csv) file into eland.DataFrame (i.e. an Elasticsearch index).